 Using the scan in the Canvas app

-1. Open the Canvas app on your iPad.
+1. Open the Canvas app on your iPad or iPhone.

 2. Open the scan of the space for which you are looking to generate a floor plan.

 3. Extract the measurements one by one that are important for your floor plan.